 DSI Information Sessions

-Both the Health Informatics and the Data Science and Business Analytics programs offer regular face-to-face and online information sessions.
-These sessions are for people interested in the Master's degree and/or the Graduate Certificate.
+Both the Health Informatics and Analytics and the Data Science and Business Analytics academic programs offer regular face-to-face and online information sessions.
 Topics covered include a brief overview of the application process, funding, and financial aid, as well as an open Q&A session.
-Register today and learn more about our innovative academic programs, and how you can leverage your academic and professional experience.
+Register today and learn more about our innovative degree programs and how you can leverage your academic and professional experience.